-\paragraph{Stacking model details} The stacking model is a simple one layer neural network with 100 hidden neurons and sigmoid activation function for regression and softmax for classification.
+The stacking model is a simple one-layer neural network with 100 hidden neurons and a sigmoid activation function for regression and softmax for classification.
 We use an implementation from Scikit-learn library \citep{scikit-learn}.
 We choose 100 neurons based on the stacking model performance on the validation data (we also try 50, 75, 100 and 120 neurons).
 The stacking model demonstrates stable performance in general, but with 100 neurons it usually achieves the best results.
-We use "lbfgs" optimizer from quasi-Newton methods for the regression tasks, and SGD optimizer for classification tasks.
+We use the ``lbfgs" optimizer from quasi-Newton methods for the regression tasks, and the SGD optimizer for classification tasks.